Vergo hero background shape 1 Vergo hero background shape 2

 Our regional bee specialists are here to help remove physical nests where required.

-Vergo provide effective honeybee removal services across the UK.
+Vergo provide safe and effective bee nest removal services across the UK.

 As bees flap their wings, they generate a large amount of heat.
 This heat in an enclosed space will result in a dew/moisture point, leading to damp, which can seep into the mortar and brickwork.
 This can lead to the mortar popping out and damage to the brickwork with cracks and bricks falling from the building, which could be a fall risk to individuals walking under the area.
 If wood is present wood rot can occur, and in turn encourage an infestation of wood boring insects.

-The longer a Honeybee colony is left in an area, the higher the chances of secondary pest infestations occurring.
-Examples of these are rats, mice, fleas, mites, wax moth, wasps, hornets, and many others, including more honeybee colonies.
+The longer a honey bee colony is left in an area, the higher the chances of secondary pest infestations occurring due to the honey and comb.
+Examples of these are rats, mice, mites, wax moth, wasps, hornets, and many others, including more honey bee colonies.

 • Queen – One queen runs the whole hive.
 Her job is to lay the eggs that will spawn the hive’s next generation of bees.
 The queen also produces chemicals that guide the behaviour of the other bees.